 Every child to varying degrees is treated poorly by his father.
 I wish I had another story to tell you.
-It’s not okay but it is a fact about the fallout of our fallenness.
-The temptation for the child is to grow up bitter.
+Victimization not okay, but it is a fact about the fallout of our fallenness.
+And the temptation for the child is to grow up bitter.
 That’s the bad news.
 Here’s the good news.
 There is a better way.
-It’s found in the Gospel.
+You will find it in the gospel.

 Listen to the podcast

-When he drank, he got angry, and if he was not sulking in a chair, he was yelling at his children.
-I do not ever recall hearing the word “love” in our home unless it was blaring from one of our classic rock albums.
-Television and rock songs were my love tutors.
-To be genuinely loved by someone or to love someone was something normal families did.
+When he drank, he got angry, and if dad was not sulking in a chair, he was yelling at his children.
+I do not recall hearing the word “love” in our home unless it was blaring from one of our classic rock albums.
+Television and rock songs were my “love tutors.”
+To be genuinely loved by someone or to love someone was something ordinary families did.

 I never called my dad, “dad” or “father.”
 Ever.
 Those words were as absent as love.
-Even as I type the letters d-a-d, I am reminded how they still seem odd to me.
-It was ten years after he died before I would ever use the word dad in reference to him.
+Even as I type the letters d-a-d, it reminds me how it still seems odd to me.
+It was ten years after he died before I would ever use the word dad while referencing him.

 From my first birth (Job 5:7) to my second birth (John 3:7), life was one ongoing, uninterrupted stream of dysfunction.
 My life’s goal as a teenager was to get out of our home and away from him.
-That was accomplished during my fifteenth year.
-Though I never looked back, the anger still remained.
+I accomplished my goal during my fifteenth year.
+Though I never looked back, anger remained.

 The year was 1978.